risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 * If you have a single meta node, please increase the value of `meta_leader_lease_secs` to optimize performance.
 * If MinIO is being used, avoid deploying etcd and MinIO on the same disks to prevent any potential conflicts or performance degradation.

+For detailed disk performance requirements and recommendations, see the [Disks](https://etcd.io/docs/v3.3/op-guide/hardware/#disks) section in the etcd documentation.

 ### Optional: Customize the state store directory

 You can customize the directory for storing state data via the `spec: stateStore: dataDirectory` parameter in the `risingwave.yaml` file that you want to use to deploy a RisingWave instance.
 If you have multiple RisingWave instances, ensure the value of `dataDirectory` for the new instance is unique (the default value is `hummock`).
 Otherwise, the new RisingWave instance may crash.
 Save the changes to the `risingwave.yaml` file before running the `kubectl apply -f <...risingwave.yaml>` command.
 The directory path cannot be an absolute address, such as `/a/b`, and must be no longer than 180 characters.